Science in the medieval Islamic world: Context and history

 Islamic science survived the initial Christian reconquest of Spain, including the fall of Seville in 1248, as work continued in the eastern centres (such as in Persia).
 After the completion of the Spanish reconquest in 1492, the Islamic world went into an economic and cultural decline.
 The Abbasid caliphate was followed by the Ottoman Empire (c.
 1299–1922), centred in Turkey, and the Safavid Empire (1501–1736), centred in Persia, where work in the arts and sciences continued.

 Fields of inquiry

 Medieval Islamic scientific achievements encompassed a wide range of subject areas, especially mathematics, astronomy, and medicine.
-Other subjects of scientific inquiry included physics, alchemy and chemistry, ophthalmology, and geography and cartography.
+Other subjects of scientific inquiry included alchemy and chemistry, geography and cartography, ophthalmology, and physics.
 (Note: Lindberg & Shank 2013 cover science, mathematics and medicine in Islam.)

 Alchemy and chemistry

 The early Islamic period saw the development of theoretical frameworks in alchemy and chemistry, laying the foundation for later advancements in both fields.
 The sulfur-mercury theory of metals, first found in Sirr al-khalīqa ("The Secret of Creation", c.
 750–850, falsely attributed to Apollonius of Tyana), and in the writings attributed to Jabir ibn Hayyan (written c.
 850–950), remained the basis of theories of metallic composition until the 18th century.
 The Emerald Tablet, a cryptic text that all later alchemists up to and including Isaac Newton saw as the foundation of their art, first occurs in the Sirr al-khalīqa and in one of the works attributed to Jabir.
 In practical chemistry, the works of Jabir, and those of the Persian alchemist and physician Abu Bakr al-Razi (c.
 865–925), contain the earliest systematic classifications of chemical substances.
 Alchemists were also interested in artificially creating such substances.
 Jabir describes the synthesis of ammonium chloride (sal ammoniac) from organic substances, and Abu Bakr al-Razi experimented with the heating of ammonium chloride, vitriol, and other salts, which would eventually lead to the discovery of the mineral acids by 13th-century Latin alchemists such as pseudo-Geber.